 The best cross training shoes should suit various sports and activities, although we recommend picking the best running shoes from our buying guides if you're a dedicated runner.
 For example, if you enjoy sports like CrossFit that involves high-intensity training, running, and lifting heavy weights, then we recommend selecting a cross training shoe with midsole and lateral support paired with a higher heel-to-toe drop.

-How we tested the best cross training shoes
+How we test the best cross training shoe

 All cross training shoes were evaluated for comfort, performance, versatility, durability, and other usability factors.